‘Knightfall’ Season 3: As Viewership Drops, Fans Are Fearful Series Will Be Canceled

 By comparison, History Channel’s other historical drama series, Vikings, averaged between 1.5 million and 2.2 million viewers per episode for Season 5, according to TV Series Finale.
 Season 1 of Vikings also had a much higher viewership.
 During the premiere season of Vikings, viewership ranged from 3.3-7.7 million per episode.
 These numbers indicate that Knightfall hasn’t been as successful as the network likely hoped for.

 While these numbers are not great presently, Season 2 of Knightfall has only recently been broadcast in the U.K. and has just started airing in Australia.
 As a result of this, History Channel will likely hold off until Season 2 has been viewed in all locations before making the final decision regarding the renewal or cancelation of the series.
-However, fans are nervously watching and waiting regarding the series’ fate.
+However, fans are nervously watching and waiting regarding the fate of the series.

-Regardless of ratings and viewership, as previously reported by The Inquisitr, one of the show’s lead actor’s, Tom Cullen, thinks that there is still plenty left to tell if Knightfall gets renewed for a third season.
+Regardless of ratings and viewership, as previously reported by The Inquisitr, one of the show’s lead actors, Tom Cullen, thinks that there is still plenty left to tell if Knightfall gets renewed for a third season.

 “There is still… a lot of open storylines.
 The big one for me is Pope Clement, who has really risen.
 I think that the Templars will really want to exact some kind of revenge on him because I think they feel strongly betrayed by his actions.”